kdm-python/pyman/README.md

 Place in Linux script directory, make executable, change shebang python path if needed and run as below.

 Functionality implemented: <br />
+Usage: module_name [OPTIONS] <br />
 $ pyman pathlib => man page in console <br />
 $ pyman pathlib.Path => Definition of this class or function of the module <br />
-    -m => Open manual page for this module, or member definition.
+    -m    Open manual page for this module, or member definition.
 Defaults to if no option supplied. <br />
-    -d => Generate list of all available members of module/function <br />
+    -d    Generate list of all available members of module/function <br />
-    -doc => Open official Python documentation page <br />
+    -doc  Open official Python documentation page <br />
-    -sc => Generate list of all available members of module/function <br />
+    -sc   Generate list of all available members of module/function <br />